MetOffice/simulation-systems/source/Reviewers/releases/jules_release.rst

 Code Review and Commit
 ^^^^^^^^^^^^^^^^^^^^^^

 Open a pull request, targeting `main` and proceed with the usual review process.

-With a reviewer, follow the :ref:`release process <github-releases>`.

 Release Notes
 -------------